 If you want or need people to be a part of your ministry, make sure you’re offering something people want to be a part of.
 The leader is the cultural architect.
-You can create a great place for people to use their gifts and serve.
+You can create an excellent place for people to use their gifts and serve.

-This can apply to any volunteer ministry you lead at church from children’s ministry to worship tech ministry.
-If the role becomes all work and no nurture, you won’t attract new folks and you’ll begin to lose those you have.
-If something in your leadership style is preventing growth in your team, make sure you figure out what it is and work to improve it.
+This can apply to any volunteer ministry you lead at church, from children’s ministry to worship tech ministry.
+If the role becomes all work and no nurture, you won’t attract new folks and will begin to lose those you have.
+If something in your leadership style is preventing growth in your team, make sure you figure it out and work to improve it.

-The culture of your team that is important and as we begin this new season, take some time to make sure what you have is attractive to new people who may want to be a part of something great!
+Your team’s culture is important, and as we begin this new season, take some time to make sure what you have is attractive to new people who may want to be a part of something great!

 Here are seven ideas for creating something people want to join: